basho/riak_ql/docs/the_query_pipeline.md

      (...)
 ```

-This is the corresponsing section of the SQL Foundation Document:
+This is the corresponding section of the SQL Foundation Document:

 ![SQL Foundation Document](./img/SQL_Foundation_Doc.png)